Silvyre/Loyalty-Commerce-Platform/documentation/README.md

 ## Usage

 - `grunt server` to run a local server of the documentation in development mode.
-- `grunt build` to create a build of the documentation into the `dist` folder.
+- `grunt build` (from the documentation folder) to create a build of the documentation into the `dist` folder.
 - `grunt generate-markdown-list` is used when any new `*.md` files are created in the `app/static/documentation/` folder.
 This command is also automatically run when `grunt build` is triggered.